 The areas of Mexico not requiring a T.I.P. (certain parts of Sonora state included) have chosen to extend what is known as the Free Zone, which is a perimeter that extends south of the U.S./Mexican border meant to facilitate tourism and commerce through reduced customs requirements.

-If you plan on leaving Baja California and entering Sonora, click here to learn how far you can drive into the state of Sonora within the extended free zone while not requiring a T.I.P.
-To see a map of the Free Zone in Sonora, click here.
+If you plan on leaving Baja California and entering Sonora, know how far you can drive into the state of Sonora and learn more about what the free zone is.
+Also, make sure you look at a map of the Sonora Free Zone and abide by it if you do not have a T.I.P.

 Keep in mind you certainly do need a T.I.P. if you drive beyond the extended free zone in the state of Sonora and the consequences of not having the proper permit beyond this zone can be quite severe, including vehicle confiscation by Mexican authorities.